BjornL1/to_the_list_gd2/README.md

    - To return to the previous pages, use the browser's back button.

 ### Item management

-All items are associated with a list and can be added either by creating them or by cloning existing ones.
+All items are associated with a list and can be added either by creating them or by cloning other lists and their items.
 Moreover, users have the ability to rename and delete items.
-Each item in a list can be marked as 'done' or 'not done'(when the checkbox is not checked).
-Users can add items to their own lists or to public lists owned by other users.
+Each item in a list owned by the logged-in user can be marked as 'done' or 'not done' (when the checkbox is not checked).
-The owner of an item has full editing access to it, whether it's in their own lists or in public lists created by other users.
+The owner of an item has full editing access to it.
+For public lists (the "other lists" section), a logged-in user can only view the items in these lists.
-If an item ('IA') is added to a public list by user 'A' within a list owned by another user ('B'), the owner of the list ('B') can only clone the item 'IA' (they cannot rename or delete it).
-However, the new item created ('IB') through cloning based on 'IA' will be owned by user 'B', thus allowing full editing privileges to this user.
-In below sections the difference between an item owned by the user and an "external" item are presented.

 At the bottom of the separated item page, a "Back to Top" button will appear when the user scrolls down, providing an effortless way to return to the top of the page.